Green Inventory Management for Fashion Retail - Case Study

 What if we change the review period?

-The review period is setting the frequency of store replenishment order creation.
+The review period sets the frequency of store replenishment order creation.

 - For R = 2 days, your store is replenished frequently, so you can set a lower target stock level to cover the demand during the review period.

-- R = 15 days, the order quantity per replenishment is higher as your target stock level needs to absorb the demand during a longer review period.
+- R = 15 days, the order quantity per replenishment is higher because your target stock level needs to absorb demand over a longer review period.

 What are the impacts on CO2 emissions?

-On the left side, we can see that we have more store deliveries (with a lower quantity per shipment) for the same time duration.
+On the left, we can see that we have more store deliveries (with lower quantities per shipment) over the same time period.

 Impact on the carton usage